-Street Child’s work began with a small handful of street children, connecting them to families and helping them go to school.
-Our work quickly expanded to include all children who were unable to access education - for reasons including poverty, lack of schools, losing your parents or simply being a girl.
+Our work in Sierra Leone began with a small handful of street children, connecting them to families and supporting them to go to school.
+We quickly expanded our work to include all children who were unable to access education because of poverty, a lack of schools, losing their parents or simply being a girl.

-In 2014 the Ebola virus epidemic threw the country into crisis again.
+In 2014 the Ebola virus epidemic threw Sierra Leone into crisis again.
 Thousands of children were orphaned and families torn apart.
 Street Child led the Ebola orphan response, helping over 12,000 children impacted by the epidemic and we continue to support children who are still struggling.

 Today we work to give the country’s poorest children better futures through education, helping to lift whole communities out of poverty.

-By providing a combination of psycho-social support, quality education and family business support, we give children the chance to live in a secure home with a family and to access the education they need to set them up for life.
+By providing a combination of psycho-social support, quality education and family business support, we give children the chance to live in a secure home with a family and to access the education they need for a brighter future.